spacechunks/explorer-platform/internal/ptpnat/README.md

 Redirect arriving packets to main physical interface by changing source IP address.
 This program will be run on the host-side veth peer, specifically TC ingress.

+**`arp.c`**
+Respond to ARP requests coming from the pod-side veth peer with the host-side peers MAC address.
+This program will be run on the host-side veth peer, specifically TC ingress.

 **includes**
 * `include/bpf`
   * libbpf headers copied using the latest stable version.